nesanter/recipes/md/french-onion.md

 above stock (about eight cups of it) and onions, as well as:

  - 2 to 3 tbsp flour
- - more bay laurel
+ - 2 or 3 bay leaves
  - ground pepper
- - 1 cup vermouth
+ - 1 cup white vermouth e.g. Noilly Prat
- - 1 splash cognac
+ - 1 splash cognac e.g. Meukow VS

 ## Instructions